Ernest Lindner: Early years

 1921 he married Hertha Liebenberger.
-One year later, their only son Herbert (1922-1995) was born.
+One year later, their only son Herbert (1922–1995) was born.
 In order to collect money for his trip to Canada, he obtained expensive cameras per delivery note and cashed them in a pawn shop.
 His siblings had to buy the cameras back and return them to the camera shop.
 From the train window of a train departing to London, he informed his wife Hertha that he would not return.
 He boarded the ship "Melitta" from Antwerp to Canada, where he arrived with only $5 in his pocket.

 Artistic career

 In 1926 Lindner immigrated to Canada and settled in Saskatoon, Saskatchewan.

 At first Lindner found work as a farm laborer.

 He attended night classes at the University of Saskatchewan under Augustus Kenderdine.

 He became a freelance commercial artist and illustrator, largely self-taught.

 He had become recognized as an artist in Saskatchewan by 1931, and by 1933 was starting to exhibit in eastern Canada.

 Lindner began to teach at the Saskatoon Technical Collegiate in 1931, first giving a night course and then became a full-time instructor.

 He headed the Art Department at the Collegiate from 1936 until 1962.

 Lindner was very active in the arts community.
 He started a weekly discussion group called "Saturday Nights" that met in the private homes of local artists, often in his own home.
 He was a member of the Prospectors, the first society of professional artists in the province.
 He became president of the Saskatoon Art Association.

-When the Federation of Canadian Artists was formed in 1941 Lindner was made responsible for the Saskatchewan region.
+When the Federation of Canadian Artists was formed in 1941, Lindner was made responsible for the Saskatchewan region.
 He was one of the first members of the Saskatchewan Arts Board.

-It was through the influence of Lindner and Kenderdine that the University of Saskatchewan began to run its annual Emma Lake Artist's Workshops.
+It was through the influence of Lindner and Kenderdine that the University of Saskatchewan began to run its annual Emma Lake Artists' Workshops.

-Lindner participated in these workshops in 1955–57, 1960–64 and 1966.
+Lindner participated in these workshops in 1955–1957, 1960–1964 and 1966.
 Some of the prominent Modernist painters of New York were guests at the Emma Lake Workshops in the late 1950s and early 1960s, and influenced Lindner's style.

 The formalist Jules Olitski, known for his color-field abstractions, was a significant influence.
 In 1959 Lindner returned to Vienna and attended the Akademie der Angewandten Kunst, where he took a master's course in etching and stone lithography.

 In 1962 Lindner left the Technical Collegiate and devoted himself to art for the remainder of his life.

 Ernest Lindner died in Saskatoon on 4 November 1988, aged 91.

-The Ernest Lindner Park is the Erindale suburb of Saskatoon in named in his honor.
+The Ernest Lindner Park is the Erindale suburb of Saskatoon in named in his honour.